ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/car-deeds-5-138" "800" /%}}

-Starting with Cameron Vorhis, andhhh [Frank Cameron Vorhis](https://www.findagrave.com/memorial/100452322/frank-cameron-vorhis) (1861 to 18 May 1919).
+Starting with A. Cameron Vorhis and [Frank Cameron Vorhis](https://www.findagrave.com/memorial/100452322/frank-cameron-vorhis) (1861 to 18 May 1919).
 Frank owned the old grist mill on the site of Dalebrook Apartments, and according to his obituary, "Mr. Vorhis had been in the milling business at Brookton for 32 years."
 (19 May 1919, The Ithaca Journal, Ithaca NY, p7.)

 According to the Brookton's Market 2011 Calendar, Frank also owned the general store at that location from the 1880's to its sale to the Mulks brothers in 1902, when it became known as Frank F. Mulks.
 Frank Vorhis is the father of [Charlotte Esther (Vorhis) Pancoe](https://www.findagrave.com/memorial/162242537/charlotte-esther-pancoe) (02 Aug 1893 to 19 May 1964) who was [baptized]({{% ref "baptism" %}}) with Emily and Jessie Brewer and is often referred to as "Miss Esther Vorhis" during that time.